AndriiLarionov/sd-training-base-scripts/readme.txt

 -> "Remote Access" in left menu.
 Here you can see a new connection.
 When you click, it asks you to input the PIN code you provided in the terminal of the remote machine.

 7. Now go the remote desktop, double click Automatic1111.sh, wait until it shows http://127.0.0.1:7860 url is ready, then open browser and go to http://127.0.0.1:7860 to reach the Automatic1111.
-8. Manually install ControlNet and Canvas Zoom.
-9. Reboot the machine to make auto shutdown work.
+8. Reboot the machine to make auto shutdown work.